 This is a 3-day training course for those seeking recognition as a registered funeral presider.

-If you are seeking authorisation to become a Lay Presider, please seek the approval of your presbytery before registering for this course.
+If you are seeking authorisation to become a Lay Presider, please talk to your Presbytery’s Pastoral Relations Committee (PRC) before registering for this course.

 The practical skills offered include: